ArnaudHemmerle/data-analysis-on-sirius/chapters/xrr/genx/import-data.md

 # Import data

 In this section, we'll learn how to import XRR data obtained on SIRIUS.
-Example data acquired from a helium-water interface can be downloaded [here](../../../_static/SIRIUS_2022_09_29_0696-0737_XRR.dat).
+Example data acquired from a helium-water interface can be downloaded [here](../../../_static/xrr/genx/SIRIUS_2024_09_20_4446-4530_XRR.dat) (right-click>Save link as).

 ## Create an empty dataset

-First, create an empty dataset to host the data that will be imported by clicking on the `+` symbol.
+First, create an empty dataset to host the data that will be imported by clicking on the + symbol.

 ![](images/import-data-new-data.png)

 A new dataset named `Data 2` should appear below `Sim0`.

 Next, delete the `Sim0` dataset, as it won't be needed.
-Select `Sim0` and click on the `x` symbol.
+Select `Sim0` and click on the X symbol.

 ![](images/import-data-delete-sim0.png)

-## Configure import options
+## Configure import options: only for files before 2024

+*If your data have been acquired in 2024 or later, you can skip this part and directly go to **Import the data file**.
+You can skip this part for the file used in this tutorial.*

-Now, configure GenX to understand the structure of the data file you want to import.
-Looking at the downloaded file, you'll notice it has 11 columns, but not all of them are necessary for plotting the reflectivity curve.
+Depending on the structure of your data file, you need to configure GenX to understand the structure of the file you want to import.
+Looking at the file header below, you'll notice it has 11 columns, but not all of them are necessary for plotting the reflectivity curve.

 ![](images/import-data-structure-file.png)

-Go to the menu `Settings/Import/` to set up the data loader.
+In such a case, you need to go to the menu `Settings/Import/` to set up the data loader.
 In GenX, column numbering starts at 0 (the first column is column 0).
-Configure the following:
+With this data file, you would configure the following:

 - **Intensity**: Column `#refl` (number 10)
 - **Error on Intensity**: Column `#err_refl` (number 9)